 "We are really living through a unique period of history where conspiracy theories can easily spread through social media, mixed with high levels of uncertainty and threat."

-Earlier this month, Chris Hipkins addressed a rumour that claimed the second Covid-19 community-based transmission was linked to a woman having snuck into a managed isolation facility.
+At the beginning of the August 2020 outbreak, Chris Hipkins also addressed a rumour that claimed the community-based transmission was linked to a woman having snuck into a managed isolation facility.

 "Not only was it harmful and dangerous, it was totally and utterly wrong," he said.
 "At a time when we are fighting a pandemic and we need all hands on deck to beat it down, this sort of behaviour is deliberately designed to create panic, fear and confusion."